Mayo Clinic Health System

 People use their hands to complete tasks every day.
 Some of these tasks can be repetitive in nature and cause pain.
 A variety of professions — such as desk work with keyboarding, electrical work, construction and more — can put you at greater risk for pain and injury.
 Other risk factors include obesity, pregnancy and rheumatoid arthritis.

-Carpal tunnel syndrome (CTS) occurs with repetitive flexion or bending at the wrist.
+Carpal tunnel syndrome occurs with repetitive flexion or bending at the wrist.
 This causes inflammation and swelling within the carpal tunnel of the wrist and puts pressure on the median nerve.

 Added pressure on the median nerve may lead to symptoms of tingling, numbness, weakness, and pain in the hand, thumb, pointer finger, middle finger and half of the ring finger.
 The median nerve provides the sensory and motor function to these digits, which impacts grip strength and manual dexterity.
 In severe cases, muscle wasting may occur at the base of the thumb.